hrbaker18/kickstarter-analysis/README.md

 - What are two conclusions you can draw about the Outcomes based on Launch Date?

-    -The month of May was the most successful launch date for theater.
+    - The month of May was the most successful launch date for theater.

-    -There were more successful launches than failed or canceled launches for theater.
+    - There were more successful launches than failed or canceled launches for theater.

 - What can you conclude about the Outcomes based on Goals?

-    -There was a higher percentage of successful play launches than failed play launches.
+    - There was a higher percentage of successful play launches than failed play launches.

 - What are some limitations of this dataset?

-    -We aren't able to track the success rates of the plays over time, if they stayed open after they launched, or if they closed after a two week run.
+    - We aren't able to track the success rates of the plays over time, if they stayed open after they launched, or if they closed after a two week run.
 We    also aren't able to verify if the same commitments went into each campaign that could have attributed to their successful, failed, or canceled launched.

 - What are some other possible tables and/or graphs that we could create?